Employer Deducted Full PF from My Salary: Is This Allowed and What Can I Do?

 bpugazhendhi

 Para 31: Even if there is a contract to the contrary, the ER is not entitled to deduct the ER share of contribution from the salary.
-He cannot recover it from the EE in any other manner also!
+He cannot recover it from the EE in any other manner either!

-Para 32: The amount of EE share, paid in advance by the ER can be deducted from the salary of the EE.
+Para 32: The amount of EE share, paid in advance by the ER, can be deducted from the salary of the EE.

 It is a very clear legal position that the ER cannot deduct the ER's share of contribution from the salary of the EE.
+The Cost to Company (CTC) is different from salary.
+Let us not confuse the two.

 kabadagis82@gmail.com